AUK vs OTG Dream11 Predictions, New Zealand ODD, Auckland vs Otago: Playing XI, Cricket Fantasy Tips

 - Trending Desk

-Auckland have been in bad shape since the beginning of the league.
-The team is yet to register a victory and hence have zero points in their kitty.
-Otago, on the other hand, have been pretty much in form and have won all matches that they have played so far.
-The team have a total of four points from two matches.
-In their latest match in New Zealand ODD, Otago defeated Central Districts by 10 runs and Auckland lost their match to Northern Knights by four wickets.

-Also read: Corey Anderson Retires from New Zealand Cricket, Set to Switch Career to America

-The New Zealand ODD, Auckland vs Otago match will commence from 3:30 am IST on Sunday December 6 at the Eden Park Outer Oval, Auckland.
+The New Zealand ODD, Auckland vs Otago match will commence from 3:30 am IST on Tuesday, December 8 at the Eden Park Outer Oval, Auckland.
+The two teams had faced each other in a December 6 match.
+In the outing, Auckland had beaten Otago by 133 runs.

+Otago, in terms of performance, have been doing quite well in the league as they have managed to win two out of three matches.
+Auckland, on the other hand, won their first game against Otago in their latest outing.
+Before that the team had been on the losing side of all fixtures that they have played.
+At present, Auckland have five points from three matches while Otago have eight points from the same number of outings.

 AUK vs OTG New Zealand ODD, Auckland vs Otago: Live Scorecard